russellsdickerson/russellsdickerson.github.io/_publications/2025-10-01-an-actuated-material.md

 venue: 'TBD'

 ---
- This paper introduces the design, modeling, and fabrication of modular, grid-based, soft robotic actuators, investigating their mechanical behavior and applicability in various compliant actuation systems.
+ This paper introduces the design, modeling, and fabrication of modular, grid-based, soft robotic actuators, investigating their mechanical behavior and applicability in various systems.
 As this paper is in progress, more information will be added here at a later date.